mnot/I-D/rfc5785bis/draft.md

-Rather, they are designed to facilitate discovery of information on a site when it isn't practical to use other mechanisms; for example, when discovering policy that needs to be evaluated before a resource on the site is accessed.
+Rather, they are designed to facilitate discovery of information on a site when it isn't practical to use other mechanisms; for example, when discovering policy that needs to be evaluated before a resource on the site is accessed, or when the information applies to many (or all) of its resources.

 As such, the well-known URI space was created with the expectation that it will be used to make policy information and other metadata about the origin available directly (if sufficiently